9r3i/ronda/readme.md

 # Next Task
-- Build javascript version
+- Build javascript version [O.K.]
-- Or upgrade version, but using javascript
+- Or upgrade version, but using javascript  [O.K.]